Nordstrom/ctrace/README.md

     "...":      " tags is a single-level JSON Object representing key/values of custom tags or data for this Span.
 If there are no tags, the tags object is excluded."
   },
-  "log": {
+  "logs": [{
     "timestamp": " UTC Epoch Unix Timestamp in Microseconds as JSON Number representing time at which this Span was started. ",
     "event":     " A stable identifier for some notable moment in the lifetime of a Span.
                    For Start-Span and Finish-Span events this is Start-Span and Finish-Span respectively.
                    For Log event this is specified as on of the log key/values.
-                   If not, the word Log is used. ", "...":       " For Log event there may be other key/values given.
+                   If not, the word Log is used. ", "...":       " For Log events there may be other key/values given.
 They are included as part of the log object. "
-  },
+  }],
   "baggage": {
     "...":       " baggage is a single-level JSON Object representing key/values of custom baggage or data for the entire Trace that is carried from Span to Span.
 If there are is no